OCHA-DAP/hdx-python-api/README.rst

     tags:
         - name: "conflict"
         - name: "political violence"
-    gallery:
+    showcase:
         - title: "Dynamic Map: Political Conflict in Africa"
           type: "visualization"
           description: "The dynamic maps below have been drawn from ACLED Version 6."
     ...

-Notice how you can define a gallery with one or more gallery items (each starting with a dash '-') within the file as shown above.
+Notice how you can define a showcase with one or more showcase items (each starting with a dash '-') within the file as shown above.
 You can do the same for resources.

 You can check if all the fields required by HDX are populated by calling \ **check_required_fields**.
 This will throw an exception if any fields are missing.
 Before the library posts data to HDX, it will call this method automatically.
-If you are creating or updating resources or gallery items through a dataset object rather than directly through resource or gallery item objects, then you should set the parameter **ignore_dataset_id** to **True** (because the dataset object already has a dataset id).
+You can provide a list of fields to ignore in the check.
 An example usage:

 ::

-    resource.check_required_fields(ignore_dataset_id=False/True)
+    resource.check_required_fields([ignore_fields])

 Once the HDX object is ready ie. it has all the required metadata, you simply call \ **create_in_hdx** eg.